Convex-Dev/payment-pointers/README.md

 of fact, sharing can be highly granular.
 For instance, creating a dedicated revenue sharing stream even for a single news article becomes interesting unless the consumer base is exceptionally small.
 As a comparison, [Coil](https://coil.com) currently streams payments at a rate of 0.36 USD per hour.

-Even when projecting the absolute worst case scenario, which in reality has no legitimate basis to be predicted, transaction fees remain acceptable.
+Even when projecting the absolute worst-case scenario, which in reality has no legitimate basis to be predicted, transaction fees remain acceptable.
 For instance, setting up a revenue stream for each content creator on a news platform would incur one time fees of approximately 10 USD each time, which is quickly recovered given usage of the indirect payment pointer on all published articles.